-Heart Attacks and the Environment
+Heart Disease and the Environment

 A number of studies have reported associations between air pollution and hospital stays for heart attacks and other forms of heart disease.
-For example, researchers have demonstrated increases in heart attack hospital stay rates in relation to fine particles in the air (PM2.5).
+For example, researchers have demonstrated increases in heart attack hospital stay rates in relation to the levels of fine particles in the air (PM2.5).
 This relationship is observed particularly in sensitive groups such as the elderly, patients with pre-existing heart disease, survivors of a heart attack, or people with chronic obstructive pulmonary disease.

 The level of environmental risk for heart attacks depends on several factors: